 Telephones - Telephones in the Division Office may not be used for personal calls.
 Students are to make no local or long distance calls, unless in conjunction with their duties as a graduate assistant.
 Lounge - Room 401 of the Science Center is a lounge for student and staff use.
 There are some basic guidelines for the care and use of the room.

-- o Lounge use is a privilege - o Everyone washes their own dishes: Do not leave them in the sink - O Please keep noise down classes in nearby rooms are in progress - Each 1st-year student is responsible to sign up for lounge duty one week per semester.
-The Division secretary will pass out a signup sheet at orientation. - o Duties include: - Making sure the lounge is picked up and neat. - Cleaning and turning off coffee pot at the end of the day. - Putting away dishes/silverware.
+- Lounge use is a privilege. - Everyone washes their own dishes: Do not leave them in the sink. - Please keep noise down classes are in progress. - Each 1st-year student is responsible to sign up for lounge duty one week per year.
+The Division secretary will pass out a signup sheet at orientation.
+Duties include: - Making sure the lounge is picked up and neat. - Cleaning and turning off coffee pot at the end of the day. - Putting away dishes/silverware.

-Making sure all tables, microwave, and toaster are clean.
+• Making sure all tables, microwave and toaster oven are clean.